Demographic Information

 Other learning opportunities in addition to PNWU didactics include:

-Didactics available while on rotation with the Family Medicine Residency programs; medical staff meetings upon invitation; volunteer opportunities are available through multiple organizations.
+Didactic sessions are available during rotations with the Family Medicine Residency programs.
+Additionally, medical staff meetings may be attended upon invitation, and volunteer opportunities are offered through various organizations.

-Some core rotations within the region are more than 50 miles from the didactics site.
+Some core rotations within the region are located more than 50 miles from the didactics site.
+Students should remain flexible and plan accordingly

 Additional Information